||Fjallabak Region, South Iceland

 Day 7: Explore the local area or drive north to the impressive lava field of Laki

-The Laki Eruptions, or Skaftár Fires as it’s referred to in Iceland, was one of the largest lava flow eruptions in recorded history.
-Beginning in June of 1783, the eruption was active for eight months during which time it spewed an astounding 42 billion tons of basaltic lava out of 140 vents along a 23-km-long (14 mile) set of fissures.
+The Laki Eruptions, or Skaftár Fires, as they are referred to in Iceland, was one of the largest lava flow eruptions in recorded history.
+Beginning in June of 1783, the eruption was active for eight months, during which time it spewed an astounding 42 billion tons of basaltic lava out of 140 vents along a 23-km-long (14 mile) set of fissures.
 The accompanying clouds of poisonous gases were ultimately responsible for the devastation of 60% of Iceland’s livestock and 20% of its human population.
-Thousands of deaths in Europe were attributed to the thick sulfurous haze that drifted over Britain and the continent and subsequent extreme temperatures throughout the northern hemisphere resulted in crop failures and widespread famine.
+Thousands of deaths in Europe were attributed to the thick sulfurous haze that drifted over Britain and the continent, and subsequent extreme temperatures throughout the northern hemisphere resulted in crop failures and widespread famine.

-We’ll spend another night at the lovely farm-guesthouse.
-Driving: 30 km/18 miles on tracks, Hiking: 4-6 hours loop, 14 km/8 miles.
+We’ll spend another night at the lovely guesthouse.
+Driving: 30 km/18 miles on tracks, Hiking: 4-6 hour loop, 14 km/8 miles.
 Breakfast, lunch, and dinner included.

 Day 8: Eldhraun – Vík

 Today we reach the Ring Road on Iceland’s South Coast and the village of Kirkjubæjarklaustur.
-Surrounding the village is the vast expanse of the Eldhraun lava field formed during the Laki eruption.
-Not far from the interior highlands, this area parallels the fault of Eldgjá, and is now verdantly covered in green moss.
+Surrounding the village is the vast expanse of the Eldhraun lava field, formed during the Laki eruption.
+Not far from the interior highlands, this area parallels the fault of Eldgjá and is now verdantly covered in moss.
 We’ll visit the amazing gorge of Fjarðárgljúfur and the Eldhraun pseudo-craters.
-Hiking along the black sand beaches and grassy headlands of Vik in Mýrdal, an area tha’s home to n umerous seabirds and rich in local fauna.
+We'll hike along the black sand beaches and grassy headlands of Vik in Mýrdal, an area that's home to numerous seabirds and rich in local fauna.
 Our accommodation for the night is a hotel near Vik with private rooms.
-Driving: 111 km/68 miles, Hiking: 2-4 hours loop, 10 km/6 miles.
+Driving: 111 km/68 miles, Hiking: 2-4 hour loop, 10 km/6 miles.
 Breakfast, lunch, and dinner included.

 Day 9: Vík – Reykjavík

 On our last full day, we’ll take our time exploring the South Coast as we make our way back to Reykjavik.
 We’ll walk the beautiful black sand beach of Reynisfjara located between the famous reefs and the promontory of Reynisdrangar.
 We’ll visit Dyrhólaey, the southernmost point in Iceland.
-Literally meaning “Door Hill Island”, high peninsula of Dyrhólaey is known for its impressive black basalt arch.
-As we drive the flank of the glacier volcano Eyjafjallajökull, which last erupted in 2010 halting air traffic across Europe, we may have time to visit the beautiful waterfalls Skógafoss (optional visit to the Folk Museum Skógar) and Seljalandsfoss.
-We’ll cross the vast “pampas”-like grasslands between the East and West of Rangá rivers, arriving in Reykjavik late afternoon.
+Literally meaning “Door Hill Island,” the high peninsula of Dyrhólaey is known for its impressive black basalt arch.
+As we drive the flank of the glacier volcano Eyjafjallajökull, which last erupted in 2010, halting air traffic across Europe, we may have time to visit the beautiful Skógafoss (optional visit to the Folk Museum Skógar) and Seljalandsfoss waterfalls.
+We’ll cross the vast pampas-like grasslands between the East and West of Rangá rivers, arriving in Reykjavik late afternoon.

 The world’s most northerly capital, Reykjavik occupies a small peninsula jutting out into the Greenland Sea.
 Scandinavian in feel, this picturesque city is enjoyably manageable in size, with an interesting blend of historic and modern architecture.
 It’s a great city to wander, full of intriguing, interesting museums and inviting cafes.

-Our accommodation is a centrally located.
-We celebrate our trip together with a farewell dinner.
+Our accommodation is centrally located.
+We'll celebrate our trip together with a farewell dinner.
 Driving: 186 km/115 miles on road, Hiking: 2-4 hours.
 Breakfast, lunch, and dinner included.